Revisiting the Global Electroweak Fit of the Standard Model and Beyond with Gfitter: The Standard Model Fit to Electroweak Precision Data

-To include the direct Higgs searches in the {\em complete} SM fit we interpret the $-2\ln\!Q$ results for a given Higgs mass hypothesis\footnote { This procedure only uses the $M_H$ value under consideration, where Higgs-mass hypothesis and measurement are compared.
-It thus neglects that in the SM a given signal hypothesis entails background hypotheses for all $M_H$ valus other than the one considered.
-An analysis accounting for this should provide a statistical comparison of a given hypothesis with all available measurements.
-This however would require to know the correlations among all the measurement points (or better: the full experimental likelihood as a function of the Higgs-mass hypothesis), which are not provided by the experiments to date.
-The difference to the hypothesis-only test employed here is expected to be small at present, but may become important once an experimental Higgs signal appears, which however has insufficient significance yet to claim a discovery (which would allow to discard all other Higgs-mass hypotheses).
-We thank Bill Murray (RAL) for bringing this point to our attention. } as measurements and derive a log-likelihood estimator quantifying the deviation of the data from the corresponding SM Higgs expectation.
+To include the direct Higgs searches in the {\em complete} SM fit we interpret the $-2\ln\!Q$ results for a given Higgs mass hypothesis as measurements and derive a log-likelihood estimator quantifying the deviation of the data from the corresponding SM Higgs expectation.
 For this purpose we transform the one-sided $\CL_{\rm s+b}$ into two-sided confidence levels\footnote { The experiments integrate only the tail towards larger $-2\ln\!Q$ values of the probability density function to compute $\CL_{\rm s+b}$ (corresponding to a counting experiment with to too few observed events with respect to the $\rm s+b$ hypothesis), which is later used to derive $\CL_{\rm s}$ in the modified frequentist approach.
 They thus quantify Higgs-like (not necessarily SM Higgs) enhancements in the data.
 In the global SM fit, however, one is interested in the compatibility between the SM hypothesis and the experimental data as a whole, and must hence account for any deviation, including the tail towards smaller $-2\ln\!Q$ values (corresponding to a counting experiment with too many Higgs candidates with respect to the $\rm s+b$ hypothesis where, $\rm s$ labels the {\em SM Higgs} signal). } using $\CL^{\rm 2\mbox{-}sided}_{\rm s+b}= 2 \CL_{\rm s+b}$ for $\CL_{\rm s+b}\le0.5$ and $\CL^{\rm 2\mbox{-}sided}_{\rm s+b}= 2(1-\CL_{\rm s+b})$ for $\CL_{\rm s+b}>0.5$.
 The contribution to the $\chi^2$ estimator of the fit is then obtained via $\delta\chi^2=2\cdot[{\rm Erf}^{-1}(1-\CL^{\rm 2\mbox{-}sided}_{\rm s+b})]^2$, where ${\rm Erf}^{-1}$ is the inverse error function,\footnote { The use of ${\rm Erf}^{-1}$ provides a consistent error interpretation when (re)translating the $\chi^2$ estimator into a confidence level via ${\rm CL} = 1-{\rm Prob}(\chi^2,1)={\rm Erf}(\sqrt{\chi^2/2})$. } and where the underlying probability density function has been assumed to be symmetric (\cf Footnote~\ref{ftn:lnQ} on page~\pageref{ftn:lnQ}).